 Nikita Shah is a third-year, biology major from Lawrenceville, GA.
 What she likes most about the UGA Mentor Program is that she was able to receive reliable advice about her future from someone who has achieved what she is working towards.
 Nikita believes that a mentor is one of the greatest things to have in order to further your future—it’s some who can advise you and support your goals.

 Annie Stagnaro is from Malvern, PA and is a senior marketing major.
 Her favorite thing about the UGA Mentor Program is that is has helped her feel more prepared to take on a full-time position and has helped her gain more professional skills.
 Annie’s advice to students is, “Just do it!
 The UGA Mentor Program can really take you one step further towards your professional goals.
 You never know who can help you along the way, so network with as many people as you can and be open to receiving advice.”

 Cassie Turner is a fourth-year marketing major and transfer student from Covington, GA.
 Cassie loves the UGA Mentor Program because our mentors are volunteering their time, even with their busy schedules, to help students.
 Her mentorships have helped her grow by giving her more confidence in herself and her abilities, as well as helping her in her internship application process.

 If you are faculty or staff and it would be helpful for an Ambassador of the UGA Mentor Program to volunteer to speak about the UGA Mentor Program and their experience at your event or in your class, you can submit an online request.
 Please allow at least two week’s notice when requesting student leader volunteers.

-The applications for the 2021-2022 UGA Mentor Program Ambassadors will open in February.
+Applications to become a 2022-2023 UGA Mentor Program Ambassador will open in February.

-If you have further questions about the application process or the Ambassadors of the UGA Mentor Program, please contact Destiny Loyd or Kanler Cumbass.
+If you have questions about the application process or the Ambassadors of the UGA Mentor Program, please contact Destiny Loyd.